zaky-fetoh/stitching/README.md

 "Normalize" the homography matrix to produce positive coordinates (multiplying by transition matrix)

-3- blinding ( removing the artifacts): by using distance transform.
+3- blending ( removing the artifacts): by using distance transform.

  # Results